hyoshimori/supportyourngo/README.md

 # Le Wagon Team Project - Funding Platform

 This is a platform that connects companies and NGOs that need funding for their projects.
-The application is a team project created by Le Wagon team.
+The application is a team project created by a team of students fron Le Wagon.

 ## Dependencies